Heroku Security, Privacy, and Compliance

 - Keystroke logging when running interactive heroku run sessions in Shield Private Spaces

-Heroku Enterprise customers are encouraged to contact your dedicated solution architect who can provide guidance for how to best implement security measures and how to govern application deployment on Heroku.
+Heroku Enterprise customers are encouraged to contact the Customer Solutions Architects team who can provide guidance for how to best implement security measures and how to govern application deployment on Heroku.